 The weather channel can take a back seat.

-Jayson L. Riley sat stiff as a cobra in a high-back leather swivel chair, blinking moisture into his weary eyes—eyes transfixed on the two large flat-screen monitors at his HEWS console—witnessing the birth of a hurricane; a seedling off the west coast of Africa.
-The National Hurricane Center hadn’t yet investigated—their classification of a potential hurricane would begin with labeling it an Invest; ironic, given how he used to track storms for investment advantages.
-When the NHC did recognize it, it would be labeled Invest 92L, due to the fact it was in the Atlantic basin.
-HEWS, on the other hand, would now label it Study 92L.
-Nothing to be concerned about yet, he decided, unlike the report of the escaped patient.
-He took his eyes off a homogeneous ultrasound image of the budding hurricane and glanced up when a reporter mentioned the killer's name.
+Jayson L. Riley, radical adventurer and CEO: Eye of the Storm non-profit disaster relief agency, sat stiff as a cobra in a high-back leather swivel chair blinking moisture into his weary eyes—eyes transfixed on the two large flat-screen monitors at his HEWS console—witnessing the birth of a hurricane; a seedling off the west coast of Africa.
+The National Hurricane Center hadn’t yet investigated—their classification of a potential hurricane would begin with labeling it an Invest, ironic given how he used to track storms for investment advantages.
+When the NHC did recognize it, it would be labeled Invest 92L - Atlantic basin.
+HEWS, on the other hand, had already labeled it Study 92L.
+Nothing to be concerned about yet, Jayson decided, unlike the report of an escaped patient from the mental health unit.
+He took his eyes off the analogous image of an ultrasound displaying the budding hurricane when a reporter mentioned the fugitive’s name.
 His spine tingled; both threats were potentially deadly.
 His heart galloped in anticipation of which threat might cause the most damage.

 He knew the psychopath personally.

-His hurricane-tracker sidekick, Hunter—a nickname he’d apparently earned on a tour of duty somewhere—rose from his seat at the console next to him and padded across the lounge to the galley, leaving moist footprints in the dark teak flooring like Bigfoot.
+An image of destruction vaporized in his head when his hurrican-sidekick, Hunter—a nickname he’d apparently earned on a tour of duty somewhere—shot up out his seat at the console next to him and padded across the lounge to the galley, leaving moist footprints in the dark teak flooring like Bigfoot.
 He stood bearishly before a three-door, polished stainless-steel fridge—a triptych of modern technology.
 “Ready for a beer, mate?” he said, opening the left-hand door, removing two cans of Budweiser before Jayson had a chance to reply.
-“It’s five o’clock somewhere,” he said, laughing like a seal.
-He shoved the door closed with his elbow.
+“It’s five o’clock somewhere,” he said, laughing like a seal, shoving the door closed with his elbow.